Scroll down to APPLY! for online application

 ❏ Complete all required fields of the PROJECT APPLICATION FORM for each individual or group member applying

-❏ Upload (within the second page of the application form) an individual or group proposal.PDF (3 pg max) and supplement.PDF to the application form according to the website
+❏ Upload (within the second page of the application form) an individual or group proposal.PDF (3 pg max) and supplement.PDF to the application form according to the website.
+See our sample budget and template

 ❏ Have a MENTOR FORM submitted by their UH Mānoa Faculty mentor